chrislusf/gleam/README.md

 * Read data from Local, HDFS, or S3.

 # Status
 Gleam is just beginning.
-Here are a few todo items:
+Here are a few todo items.
+Welcome any help!
-* Add metadata management.
+* Add Kubernetes support.
+* Refactor the plugin system to read external data.
-* Add better SQL database support.
+* Add schema support for each dataset.
+* Support using SQL as a flow step, similar to LINQ.
-* Add streaming functions.
+* Add windowing functions similar to google dataflow.
-* Caching of often re-calculated data.
+* Add dataset metadata for better caching of often re-calculated data.

 Especially Need Help Now:
 * Go implementation to read Parquet files.
-* Design a good plugin system for accessing external data.

 Please start to use it and give feedback.
 Help is needed.
 Anything is welcome.
 Small things count: fix documentation, adding a logo, adding docker image, blog about it, share it, etc.